 Less than a year ago, Blizzard made an announcement that was considered to be highly controversial and sparked major outrage within the gaming community.
 At that time, I personally considered the outrage to be understandable but also extreme in its negativity and lack of reasoning.
 Since then, I was expecting any sort of major controversy relating to Blizzard to happen about a month from now at the next Blizzcon assuming they failed to meet customer expectations again despite the optimism in their recent earnings report.
 However, recent actions by Blizzard against Blitzchung, a pro Hearthstone player who expressed opinions in favor of the protests in Hong Kong (which is an opinion I share, for the record) have caused another immense outrage among many people even outside of the gaming community and this time, I find myself in agreement with decrying Blizzard's actions.
 In this article, I will briefly explain my thoughts on the situation as it's unfolded so far.

-I conclude by saying that I wholly disapprove of Blizzard's actions here due to the severity of the implications, especially in regards to supporting major human rights violations.
+I conclude by saying that I wholly disapprove of Blizzard's actions here because it seems excessive for a first time violation, among other reasons.
 Ending my support of them is as easy as not buying another 6 months of WoW subscription since I purchase game time manually.
 At the same time, I also disapprove of the more negative aspects of those who are outraged because while some may actually care about what's happening in Hong Kong as opposed to hate circlejerking, such individuals don't express themselves in anything resembling a civil or reasonable manner.

 Despite my condemnation, I am patiently waiting for an official statement in response to the outrage.
 This is because I believe there are ways for Blizzard to redeem themselves in this situation, even if others casually dismiss it as a pathetic attempt at damage control.
-For example, issuing a humble public apology that makes their disapproval of the CCP known while revising Blitzchung's punishment to a slap on the wrist or removing it entirely would make me a little more content.
-However, I would be more wary than I was previously and would expect continued action that does not actively support any authoritarian regime or the like.
+For example, issuing a humble public apology and revising Blitzchung's punishment to a slap on the wrist or removing it entirely would make me a little more content.

 Finally, when it comes to this blog and its articles, many Blizzard-related articles I post tend to be critique or theoretical discussion that often take the form of a suggestion that I know is unlikely to be considered, so it's fairly likely I will continue to publish such articles.
 I have also considered branching out into articles on other games for a while and may pursue that path more strongly.